-Following are five strategies to make scheduling more efficient.
+Following are key strategies to make scheduling more efficient.

 Appointments vary in terms of the time required to meet the patient’s medical needs.
 Making scheduling more efficient starts with determining where and when to add a patient to the provider’s schedule; or whether to add them at all.
 Provider guidance is the key.
 If your practice does not already have written scheduling protocols in place, first collaborate with each of your providers and determine what works for each, specific provider.
 This may sound like a daunting task, and it is a lot of work, but provider-driven protocols are essential.

 Once the provider-driven protocols are developed and clearly articulated, document the scheduling guidelines by putting them in writing.
 Next step?
 Train support staff on how to interpret and use the provider-driven protocols.
 Use the guidelines as a guide.
 Empower support staff to make decisions that may, from time to time, push the boundary of the guidelines, but with the guiding principle of putting the patient’s medical needs first.

 Some patients can and will use the patient portal to book appointments.
 For many patients, a telephone conversation is required to assess the patient’s medical condition and unique needs.
 When patients do call the office and an open appointment slot is not readily available, encourage support staff to err on the side of accommodating the patient, while at the same time staying aligned with previously prescribed provider-driven protocols,

 It takes practice to be able to make good judgment calls.
 Training, re-training, encouragement, coaching, correcting, and more coaching is not unusual.
 Having patience with support staff as they learn the art of effective and efficient appointment scheduling is an investment that will pay huge dividends, resulting in improved patient access and patient satisfaction.